ajin40/Python-hiPSC-ABM/README.md

 - Download from NVIDIA directly.
 CUDA Toolkit: [https://developer.nvidia.com/cuda-downloads](https://developer.nvidia.com/cuda-downloads)
+- If you do not have Microsoft Visual Studio, download that prior to the toolkit.

 If you are using Anaconda, you can simply use the following.
 ```